-My foyer closet was that little monster that you don't want to see every day, but it happens to be right there where you have to constantly go through that you just cannot ignore it!
-It had nothing special, just a boring little closet that needed a good coat of paint and a tiny dosis of organization!
+My foyer closet was that little monster that you don't want to see every day, but it happens to be right there where you have to constantly go through, you just can't ignore it!
+It had nothing special, just a boring little closet that needed a good coat of paint and a tiny doses of organization!

-This is just the way it stayed for more than 10 years!
-Of course after all that time, it deserves some attention!
-Besides, if the door happened to be open when visitors came to my house, that's the first thing they got to see!
+This is just the way it stayed for more than 10 years.
+Of course after all that time, it deserves some attention.
+Besides, if the door happened to be open when visitors come to my house, that's the first thing they get to see.

 Only one coat of white paint made it look good already.